Table of Contents

 The link established itself as India’s economy grew and oil import dependency became macro-relevant.
 The GFC in 2008 — Brent at $135, FII at –$12.9B — was the definitive confirmation.
 Post-GFC recovery equally dramatic: Brent fell to $43, FII surged to +$17.6B.
 A $30.5B swing in a single year established the relationship beyond reasonable doubt.

 The clearest anomaly.
 Brent averaged $102–112 for five straight years, yet FII flows were strongly positive (+$24.5B, +$19.8B, +$16.2B).
-Coordinated QE by the Fed, ECB, BoJ and Bank of England flooded all EMs with liquidity, overwhelming the oil headwind.
-Critically, even during QE, the Arab Spring of 2011 (Brent $110+, FII –$0.5B) shows the oil signal tried to assert itself.
+Coordinated QE by the Fed, ECB, BoJ, and Bank of England flooded all EMs with liquidity, overwhelming the oil headwind.
+Critically, even during QE, the Arab Spring of 2011 (Brent $110+ full year, FII –$0.5B) shows the oil signal tried to assert itself, demonstrating that even in a QE environment, sufficiently extreme oil shocks can partially break through.
 This regime is the primary reason the full-period headline correlation is misleading.

 Oil range-bound $32–86, limiting its signal power.
-The 2018 spike to $86 produced a –$4.6B FII outflow, confirming the channel still worked, while the 2015–16 oil bust produced modest inflows.
+The 2018 spike to $86 produced –$4.6B FII outflow, confirming the channel still worked, while the 2015–16 oil bust produced modest inflows.
 The near-zero correlation reflects a range-bound environment where oil is present but not the dominant variable.
-Fed tightening, USD strength and demonetisation competed for signal dominance.
+Other factors (Fed tightening cycle, USD strength, domestic demonetisation) competed for signal dominance.

 The strongest and most relevant period.
 Largest FII base, clearest macro transmission.
 Russia–Ukraine (Brent $117 → FII –$4.7B/mo), the 2023 same-year oscillation ($75 Brent → +$6.7B, $95 Brent → –$2.7B), and the 2026 spike (Brent $104 → –$14.2B worst month ever) all confirm the relationship operating at full amplitude.
 This is the regime that matters most for current and forward-looking analysis.